codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 Defining Callbacks
 ==================

 You specify the callbacks by first creating a new class method in your model to use.

-This class method will always receive a ``$data`` array as its only parameter.
-The exact contents of the ``$data`` array will vary between events, but will always contain a key named **data** that contains the primary data passed to the original method.
-In the case of the insert* or update* methods, that will be the key/value pairs that are being inserted into the database.
-The main array will also contain the other values passed to the method, and be detailed later.
-The callback method must return the original $data array so other callbacks have the full information.
+This class method will always
+receive a ``$data`` array as its only parameter.

+The exact contents of the ``$data`` array will vary between events, but will always contain a key named ``data`` that contains the primary data passed to the original method.
+In the case
+of the **insert*()** or **update*()** methods, that will be the key/value pairs that are being inserted into the database.
+The
+main ``$data`` array will also contain the other values passed to the method, and be detailed in `Event Parameters`_.

+The callback method
+must return the original ``$data`` array so other callbacks have the full information.

 .. literalinclude:: model/050.php